AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 AviatrixBGPOverlapCIDR
 ------------------------

-Log message with this prefix comes from the Controller whenever it detects overlapping CIDRs between on-prem learned and Spoke VPC CIDRs.
+Log messages with this prefix come from the Controller whenever it detects overlapping CIDRs between on-prem learned and Spoke VPC CIDRs.

 Example log: